alexharri/website/posts/webgl-gradients.md

 }
 ```

-This produces a oscillating gradient with the desired wave length:
+This produces a oscillating gradient with the desired wave length -- I'll let you vary $L$ to see the effect:

 <WebGLShader fragmentShader="x_sine_lerp" width={150} height={150} fragmentShaderOptions={{ waveLength: 40 }} />

 ### Adding motion

-So far we've just been producing static images.
+So far we've only produced static images.
 To introduce motion, we'll update our color function to take in a <Ts>time</Ts> value as well.

 ```ts
 function pixelColor({ x, y }: Position, time: number): Color;
 ```

-We'll define <Ts>time</Ts> as the "elapsed" time, measured in seconds.
+We'll define <Ts>time</Ts> as the elapsed time, measured in seconds.

-If add <Ts>time</Ts> to the pixel's $x$ position, we will simulate the canvas "scrolling" to the right one pixel a second:
+By adding <Ts>time</Ts> to the pixel's $x$ position, we simulate the canvas "scrolling" to the right one pixel a second:

 ```ts
 let t = sin((x + time) * toWaveLength);